ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alerts-explained/system/system.md

 *What does this rule relate to?*

 This can affect everything in your server.
 Anything which needs to access data on that disk will error out and fail.
 This is a serious issue.
-Mostly RAIDs are used to store data, so the operating system of the server is unlikely to be affected by a disk failure.
+Data is mostly stored on RAID arrays, so the operating system of the server is unlikely to be affected by a disk failure.

 *How can I fix this?*

 Contact the providers of your server.
 Make sure your backups are as up to date as they can be, and work with them to get everything back up and running.
 Keeping an open dialogue with them, so that you are informed of any updates and developments would be good too.

 Other than that, there isn't much you can do.
 Getting the drive replaced, and your RAID array rebuilt is the only solution.
-If you are using RAID as a redundancy, not a backup, then there may not be a lot of downtimes as your RAID array will fail over.
+If you are using RAID for redundancy then there may not be any downtime, as your RAID array should survive a single disk failure.

 A good backup solution is also a must in these situations, as if the array does become completely corrupted, then your data is still kept safe, in a backup.
 Running daily backups is a recommended configuration.